 The founder of CFDs trading is debated heavily and to this day people cannot agree on who really created this popular derivative.
 What people do agree on however is that CFDs originated in London in the early 90s.
 It is widely held that a financial services firm came up with the concept as a way to hedge or offset their risk from shares traded on the London Stock Exchange.
 CFD popularity was due to the fact that they didn’t require a large margin, no actual shares was changed hands and those dabbling in the instrument were able to avoid taxes such as capital gains.
 It wasn’t until the late 90s and the dot com boom’s dramatic rise in online trading that CFDs began to be traded by retail traders as a nouveau investment tool.
-It is no coincidence that the ease of trading brought about by the internet coincided with the dramatic growth of CFD trading especially in Australia.
+It is no coincidence that the ease of trading brought about by the internet coincided with the dramatic growth of CFD trading, especially in Australia.

 When Did CFD Trading Australia Start?

 Similar to other fads and technologies which take some time to arrive on Australian shores, CFD trading Australia didn’t really commence until roughly 2002.
 Australia’s addiction to trading meant CFDs were perfect for the Aussie market and in just a short space of time the CFD trading Australia market grew to nearly 50,000 active traders.
 Just five years later in 2007, Australia was the first country in the world to offer exchange tradable CFDs.
-Typically CFDs are OTC or over the counter meaning you trade directly with a counter-party with one winner and one loser ensuing.
+Typically CFDs are OTC or over the counter, meaning you trade directly with a counter-party with one winner and one loser ensuing.

 OTC CFDs VS Exchange Traded CFDs

 Many people ask what the benefits of trading CFDs on an exchange versus over the counter are.
 While there are some downsides, exchanged traded CFDs far outweigh CFD trading Australia over the counter.
-To begin with CFDs traded on an exchange are strictly regulated meaning they are much more fair and all activity is completely transparent.
+To begin with CFDs traded on an exchange are strictly regulated meaning they are much fairer and all activity is completely transparent.
 Counterparty risk, which is an assessment of how prone a counterparty to a contract is to insolvency or default, is also kept to a minimum when an exchange is factored in.
-On the other hand CFD trading Australia on a regular exchange incurs a bit of a premium due to the aforementioned advantages.
-Furthermore, there are only a finite number offered on Australian markets which also causes prices to spike.
+On the other hand, CFD trading Australia on a regular exchange incurs a bit of a premium due to the aforementioned advantages.
+Furthermore, there is only a finite number offered on Australian markets which also causes prices to spike.